TheodoreKabangu/TheodoreKabangu/README.md

 - Gender                 : Male
 - Birthday               : April 6, 1993
 - Nationality            : Congo-Kinshasa
--
-- 👀 I’m interested in Machine Learning, Data science and Software Engineering
-- 🌱 I’m currently learning Python, Computer vision and Data analysis
-- 💞️ I’m looking to collaborate on any project related to the above fields of my interest

 ## Contacts
 ### 📫 How to reach me ?